FaintLocket424/remote-control-turtle/README.md

 - Next, place the json.lua and rewrite.lua into the file directory of a turtle.
   - Computercraft files are saved in .minecraft/saves/[world name]/computercraft/computer/[id of the computer]
 - Now open a terminal window in the wsServer folder and run node ./listenForWeb.js
+- Now we need to set the ip for both the turtle and the controller to connect to.
+If you are running the server on the same computer as minecraft and the controller, you do not need to change the ip.
+If you are however going to run the server on a different computer to either the minecraft or the controller, you must change the IP in each one to the ip of the computer that the server is running on.
+- Also, if you run it on localhost, you must go in to the cc config at .minecraft/[world name]/serverconfig/computercraft-server.toml and edit line 53 to say "allow".
+This will stop computer craft from blocking local connections.
 - Now place a turtle in minecraft and on the turtle execute rewrite.lua
 - Now load up controller.html
 - It should now be connected and you will be able to control the turtle with the controller.